What is COBRA?

 - Prescription drug coverage

-- Dental or vision care coverage
+- Dental or vision coverage

 Traditional group health insurance plans and COBRA